-As discussed in Note A, the District analyzed the effects of GASB 87 for the year beginning July 1, 2021 and ending June 30, 2022 finding that it did not affect the District's financial reporting.
+As discussed in Note A, the District analyzed the effects of GASB 87 and GASB 91 for the years ending June 30, 2023 and 2022, finding that they did not affect the District's financial reporting.

 Required Supplementary Information

 Accounting principles generally accepted in the United States of America require that the management's discussion and analysis be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America Government Auditing Standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.